MySQL enables database administrators to expire account passwords manually, and to establish a policy for automatic password expiration.

 SELECT 1;+---+ | 1 | +---+ | 1 | +---+ 1 row in set (0.00 sec)

-It is also possible for an administrative user to reset the account password, but any existing sessions for the account remain restricted.
-Clients using the account must disconnect and reconnect before statements can be executed successfully.
+It is possible for an administrative user to reset the account password, but any existing sessions for that account remain restricted.
+A client using the account must disconnect and reconnect before statements can be executed successfully.

 It is possible to “reset” a password by setting it to its current value.
 As a matter of good policy, it is preferable to choose a different password.